AlexandreChern/LFA_MG_SBP-SAT/SBP-SAT/notes.md

 We need to use Galerkin condition to form the coarse grid operators in order to have MG converges.
 However, this will make the matrix-free code more challenging to write.
 Alex

+Notes from April 20

+1. Test difference between using Galerkin conditions and not using Galerkin conditions
+2. Test Operator-dependent interpolations to see if we can get improvements in convergence rate for GMG